ZupIT/beagle-c4model/en/src/beagle-c4-model.md

 # **Overview**

-The software architecture defines the parts of the software and it is also the technology strategy of a project/product.
-It is very important for the users to see constant updates because, without them, failures may happen.
+By definition, software architecture is the technological strategy of a product and / or service, defining the parts that make up a system.
+And, like every strategy, it is critical that it is constantly updated, after all, a non-viewing planning will tend to be flawed.

 ### **Software documentation**